langchain-ai/langchainjs/docs/docs/modules/indexes/vector_stores/integrations/typesense.md

 - `async addDocuments(documents: Document[]): Promise<void>`: Adds documents to the vector store.
 The documents will be updated if there is a document with the same ID.
 - `async addDocumentsWithoutEmbedding(documents: (Document & { vector: number[] })[]): Promise<void>`: Adds documents to the vector store without embedding.
 Documents must contain a `vector` property representing the document vector.
-- `modifySearchParams(searchParams: Partial<MultiSearchRequestSchema>): void`: Modifies the search parameters used in similarity search.
-The provided `searchParams` will be merged with the default search parameters.
 - `static async fromDocuments(docs: Document[], embeddings: Embeddings, config: TypesenseConfig): Promise<Typesense>`: Creates a Typesense vector store from a list of documents.
 Documents are added to the vector store during construction.
 - `static async fromTexts(texts: string[], metadatas: object[], embeddings: Embeddings, config: TypesenseConfig): Promise<Typesense>`: Creates a Typesense vector store from a list of texts and associated metadata.
 Texts are converted to documents and added to the vector store during construction.
 - `async similaritySearch(query: string, k?: number, filter?: Record<string, unknown>): Promise<Document[]>`: Searches for similar documents based on a query.
 Returns an array of similar documents.